circle-queue/segment_tree/README.md

         t[0] -= 3 # O(log(n))
         t[3] = 11 # O(log(n))
         assert t[:4] == 18 # prints the sum of the first 4 elements O(log(n))

+## DISCLAIMER:
+This is an incomplete implementation, and may contain bugs!